 While learning to use the language, we have used the official MUMPS documentation and A Quick Introduction to the MUMPS Programming Language, a slideshow written by Kevin C. O’Kane, Professor Emeritus in Computer Science at the University of Northern Iowa.
 Both provide a solid foundation but leave out some details.
 In this series, we want to share what we have learned during our self-training in the hopes this may be used as a resource for other programmers learning or using M.

-Check out the following articles on MUMPS within Related Posts below for an in-depth look at some of the features we’ve learned about here at Menlo.
+Check out the following articles on MUMPS within Related Stories below for an in-depth look at some of the features we’ve learned about here at Menlo.